inspr/core-legacy/docs/pubsub.md

 Keep in mind Slack an Discord are only examples.

 Deployment:
-You have to apply every yaml we created, dApps Channels and ChannelTypes can be done by running: inspr apply -k yamls
+You have to apply every yaml we created, dApps Channels and Types can be done by running: inspr apply -k yamls

 Your ingress and service have to be deployed as well, run: